carekit-apple/CareKit/README.md

 Installation
 ------------

-The latest stable version of CareKit framework can be cloned with
+The latest stable version of CareKit framework can be cloned with:

 ```
 git clone -b stable --recurse-submodules https://github.com/carekit-apple/carekit.git